Peppone98/Simulations_Recoverin/wt_mdyn/README.md

 Remember to modify the `.dat` and the `.pbs` for the restarting procedure.
 Remember also that in the case of multiple walkers you must put the `.dat`, `.pdb` and the `.tpr` files in all the folders.

-# Non mirystoilated recoverin

-# Non mirystoilated recoverin with GRK1
-We continue to use $\sigma=0.007$ nm as the non-biased run showed no significative differences with the case of recoverin.

-# Observation on the implementation of the walls
+## Observation on the implementation of the walls
 For the points near (or also beyond) the wall, you will get very poor sampling, therefore you will have very large statical errors.
 Remember that `sum_hills` only sums up the Gaussians to obtain the free energy profile.